 \[ y = \operatorname{tr}(X^TX) \Rightarrow \frac{\partial y}{\partial X} = 2X \]

-(name and age) and methods
+attributes (name and age) and methods (get_name).class student(person):

 def __init__(self, name, age, major):